masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 Reconnect to the internet.

-Congradulations!
+Congratulations!
 You have sucessfully generated a paper wallet.

 ### Creating A Cold Wallet Using a Linux USB (more secure)